-These Community Design Guidelines (CDG's) will serve as a supplement to the City of Brampton's Development Design Guidelines (DDG's) and the Architectural Control Guidelines for Ground-Related Residential Development (ACGGRRD's), as well as the Secondary Plan stage Master Open Space Study.
-The CDG's will explore urban design aspects that are unique to Block Plan 51-1 and largely non-standard.
-Architectural criteria stated in this CDG is in addition to the requirements of the ACGGRRD and must be read in conjunction with that document.
-In the event of a discrepancy between the minimum standards mentioned in this document and the DDG (ACGGRRD), the DDG shall supercede.
+These Community Design Guidelines (CDG's) will serve as a supplement to the City of Brampton's Development Design Guidelines (DDG's) and the Architectural Control Guidelines for Ground-Related Residential Development (ACG's), as well as the Secondary Plan stage Master Open Space Study.
+The CDG's will explore urban design aspects that are unique to Block Plan 51-2 and largely non-standard.